Significant-Gravitas/AutoGPT/docs/content/AutoGPT/modular-agent.md

 ### Tasks
 - [ ] Move more things into components
 - [ ] Restructure `OneShotAgentPromptStrategy` into smaller components
+- [ ] User interaction, such as for asking for agent id change, should take into non-interactive envs
 - [ ] Port Commands to Components
   - [x] System
   - [x] User interaction